UoMResearchIT/UoM_AQ_Data_Tools/scripts/Data_Processing/README.md

 - `--emep_filename EMEP_FILENAME`: path and filename of the EMEP data file
 - `--sites S`: list of the measurement sites to be processed (default is all)
 - `--species S`: list of pollutant species to process (default is all)

+## Pollen Settings

+Pollen specific settings are:
+- `--data_dir DATA_DIR`: data directory for both the original files, and the combined file that is produced
+- `--file_template FILE_TEMPLATE`: a string giving the standard name for the pollen data files
+- `--outfile OUT_FILE`: name of the combined data file that will be output (optional)
+- `--outfile_suffix OUT_SUFFIX`: a string giving the identifier to be added to the file template for the output file (optional)
+- `--pollen_list POLLENLIST`: a list of the pollen species to process (default is all)
+- `--verbose VERBOSE`: verbosity of log messages (0=minimal)